 But then I discovered merino wool.

-Merino is magical.
-It never stinks, barely wrinkles, and is somehow both cool and warm.
-Over time, I’ve replaced essentially all my wardrobe with it, aside from pants and some shorts.
-Only a few brands make quality merino apparel, it’s super expensive, they don’t sell off their excess to Winners, and I rarely need replacements, so I don’t shop around anymore.
+The downsides of merino?
+Only a few brands make quality merino apparel, it’s super expensive, and they don’t sell off their excess to Winners.
+But, since I rarely need replacements and know where to go when I do, I don’t shop around anymore.

 ✗ I quit following the news.

 Go ahead and judge me for being an unconcerned citizen.
-But please only do so after you’ve gone through the same thought experiments I did to make me realize it was in my best interests, and most everyone else’s, to almost entirely quit the news.
+But please only do so after you’ve gone through the same thought experiments I did that convinced me to almost entirely quit the news.